What Is Aspergillosis?

 - blood tests to check for antibodies, allergens, and fungus molecules

-- chest X-ray
+- a chest X-ray

-- computed tomography (CT) scan to view your lungs
+- a CT scan of your lungs

-Allergic aspergillosis typically heals with treatment though it may reoccur if you are repeatedly exposed to the fungus.
+Allergic aspergillosis typically heals with treatment.
+You may get it again if you’re repeatedly exposed to the fungus.
 Recovering from invasive aspergillosis depends on your overall health and the strength of your immune system.

 For all types of aspergillosis, a lack of response to medication is a critical issue and can be fatal.